ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 - In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
 How is this function accessed from the main “application” code?
     - The function that is used is pio_sm_put_blocking() which writes data to the TX FIFO queue and blocks it if it is full.
 - What role does the pioasm “assembler” play in the example, and how does this interact with CMake?
     - The assmebler compiles Assembly code into a human readable format.

+## 3.3: Photos of annotated code printouts
+## 3.4: Spreadsheet of initial PIO register states

 |          |ADDRESS                 |OFFSET  |NAME                                         |VALUE|Notes|